ApprenticeAI/frapy/docs/faq.rst

 it significantly slows down the crawl as a whole.

-My Scrapy crawler has memory leaks.
+My Frapy crawler has memory leaks.
 What can I do?
 --------------------------------------------------

 See :ref:`topics-leaks`.